Have you complied with the GDPR policy?

 - Don’t move contacts from one mailing list to another.

 GDPR is not completely understood yet, as many things are still being worked out.
 However it’s a wise idea to do your own research, or perhaps sign up for GDPR training.
 There are plenty of resources on the Internet, it just takes a simple Google search.
+If you have a business in the UK or any non-EU country, you can begin with GDPR representation provided by EU representative service.

 It’s more likely that big companies and corporations are going to be the most closely watched, rather than us little guys, but don’t leave it to chance.

-I hope you’ve found this information helpful!
+I hope you’ve found this information about the GDPR policy helpful!

 Denise Riches is a virtual assistant who resides in Ontario, Canada with her husband and their two sons.
 She is also a blogger at Smores and Sundresses (www.smoresandsundresses.ca).
 Denise enjoys spending time in the great outdoors with family and friends, and blogs about her adventures.
 When she’s not camping, she’s cooking, baking, writing or quite possibly skimming through Pinterest (her guilty pleasure).